 # Fields mapping

 Fields mapping is defined as the assignment of datapills (variables) or absolute values (constants) into action or trigger input fields.
 This controls the flow of data between apps.

 By mapping fields from a Salesforce account (from a trigger) to a Zendesk create organization action, you can ensure that the Zendesk organization and Salesforce account have the same data.

-In every recipe step, you have access to data pills from all the previous steps' and can be used in configuring input fields of current step.
-In this way, we're crafting a template that determines data flow in your recipe.
+In every recipe step, you have access to datapills from all the previous steps.
+They can be used to configure the input fields of the current step.

-The variable Account name has been mapped to the Name input field.
+Account name has been mapped to the Name input field.
 This means that for every new Salesforce account that is created, the account name of this Salesforce account will be used as the organization name of the Zendesk organization that will be created.
-For example, a new Salesforce account named Sattei Winery will in turn create a Zendesk organization named Sattei Winery.
+For example, a new Salesforce account named Sattei Winery will create a Zendesk organization named Sattei Winery.